The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 - Get some financial advice.
 You can find an unbiased financial adviser on this site.

-And of course, you could always check out the thinkmoney Personal Account if you're not already a customer of ours.
+And of course, you could always check out the thinkmoney Managed Current Account if you're not already a customer of ours.
 Its built-in budgeting service helps you get all your bills paid on time - just click here to find out how our account works.

 Confused: "I know what I should do financially, but I struggle to do it"